MSK Diagnostic Ultrasound Scan | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 What is MSK Ultrasound Scanning used for?

-MSK Ultrasound Scanning provides immediate, real-time imaging and allows structures to be assessed while moving.
+MSK Diagnostic Ultrasound Scanning provides immediate, real-time imaging and allows structures to be assessed while moving.

 Scope of practice:

-Gareth is a clinical specialist in the assessment and treatment of peripheral joints and soft tissues, including:
+Our MSK Clinical Specialist – Gareth Tremain uses ultrasound in the assessment and treatment of peripheral joints and soft tissues, including:

-He does not assess or treat conditions involving the spine, trunk, sacroiliac joints, or sciatica.
-If your symptoms relate to these areas, one of our other MSK Physiotherapists will be best placed to help.
+He does not assess or treat neck, spine, lower back, trunk, abdomen, sacroiliac joints, or sciatica.
+If your symptoms relate to these areas, one of our other experienced MSK Physiotherapists will be best placed to help.
+You can book a consultation with for assessment / treatment of these conditions via this link.

-Ultrasound is particularly effective for superficial soft-tissue conditions.
+Diagnostic Ultrasound is effective for assessing many joints and soft tissue injuries/conditions.
 However, it does not replace MRI, X-ray, or CT scans when deeper structures, bone, or complex joint pathology are suspected.
 If further imaging is required, this will be discussed and arranged where appropriate.

 Costisone Injection Treatment